mycloudlab/escriba/escriba-browser/README.md

 # Escriba-Browser

-Esta biblioteca faz parte da solução mycloudlab/escriba.
-Ela serve para coletar os logs e enviar os dados de logging do frontend para o backend.
+This library is part of the mycloudlab/escriba solution.
+It serves to collect the logs and send the logging data from the frontend to the backend.

 ## Features